 I will now hand over to Cr.
 Bob Grace, who is representing the Mayor of Pittwater and then ask the Hon.
 Bronwyn Bishop to officiate the opening.

-Councillor Bob Grace of Pittwater Council, who is also a Member of Whale Beach Surf Life Saving Club, expressed his pride to be attending the 75th anniversary celebrations and the Gala Day and more importantly for the official opening of the new facilities.
+Councillor Bob Grace of Pittwater Council, who is also a Member of Whale Beach Surf Life Saving Club, expressed his pride to be attending the 75th anniversary celebrations and the Gala Day and more importantly for the official opening of the new facilities:

 " This club began 75 years ago from those who would visit here on the weekends and from a small nucleus of local Whale Beach people.
 I wasn't aware until informed by the council that Whale Beach was the first Club to have female Life Savers.
-It is also the first Surf Club to have a MArathon Swim.
-This was initiated by Bob Lynch, father of World Champion surfer Barton Lynch, in 1974 and has coninued until the present.
+It is also the first Surf Club to have a Marathon Swim.
+This was initiated by Bob Lynch, father of World Champion surfer Barton Lynch, in 1974 and has continued until the present.
 It has been a great success and the model used for annual marathon swims all over Australia.

 The Whale Beach Surf Life Saving Committee are to be congratulated on what they have achieved with this renovation.
 Undertakings of this magnitude do not succeed unless you have committed people to drive the project and make sure it becomes a reality.
 I'd like to personally acknowledge someone who has been fundamental in this, John Pratten.

 Mr Pratten has given almost two years of his life to make this a reality."

 (Hear Hear - from crowd - and applause).